Birds of Florida

 The Black Skimmer is a seabird in the gull family (Laridae) , the largest of three skimmer species.

 Wingspan is 42 - 50 inches and the body is 16 - 20 inches long, females are slightly smaller.
-The basal half of the bill and legs are red and the lower mandible is noticably elongated, they fly low over the water with the long lower mandible skimming just the surface of the water, instantly snapping the bill shut when it feels a fish.
+The basal half of the bill and legs are red and the lower mandible is noticeably elongated, they fly low over the water with the long lower mandible skimming just the surface of the water, instantly snapping the bill shut when it feels a fish.
 Upper and lower mandibles of young are same length at first so they are able to pick up food dropped on the ground by parents.

-Non-breeding adults have paler and browner upperparts, and a white nape and collar.
-Immature birds have brown upperparts with white feather tips and fringes.
+Non-breeding adults have paler and browner upper parts, and a white nape and collar.
+Immature birds have brown upper parts with white feather tips and fringes.
 The underparts and forehead are white.

 Ring-billed Gull - Larus delawarensis